kvs-coder/SwiftBloc/README.md

 ### Cocoapods

-HealthKitReporter is available through [CocoaPods](https://cocoapods.org).
+SwiftBloc is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby